Table of Contents

 I also like to control just what stretches and how much.
-By trimming very specific fans about a week before the flip, depending on how they look.
-When you trim both fans at a node, tyou drastically limit it's ability to stretch so if I'm running something with high sativa tendencies, there will be more lst, supercropping and defoliation in preparation for the screen
+By trimming very specific fans about a week before the flip depending on how they look.
+When you trim both fans at a node, you drastically limit its ability to stretch so if I’m running something with high sativa tendencies, there will be more lst, supercropping, and defoliation in preparation for the screen

 Question: It seems like a lot of people use Scrog with their hydro setup.
 What do I need to know about Scrogging in soil?

-That's one of the many reason I switched to hydro.
-Watering them isn't hard at all but testing the runoff in the back 2 plants was a pain in the ass (running 4 in a square, in a closet, so access to front of screen only)
+That’s one of the many reasons I switched to hydro.
+Watering them isn’t hard at all but testing the runoff in the back 2 plants was a pain in the ass (running 4 in a square, in a closet, so access to the front of screen only)